openmeteo/enhydris/doc/general/about.rst

    retrieved immediately, and appending a few records at the end can also be done instantly.

- * It can work in a distributed way.
-Many organisations can install one instance each, but an additional instance, common to all organisations, can be setup as a common portal.
-This additional instance can be configured to replicate data from the databases of the organisations, but without the space-consuming time series, which it retrieves from the other databases on demand.
-A user can transparently use this portal to access the data of all participating organisations collectively.

  * It offers access to the data through a webservice API.
 This is the foundation on which the above distributing features are based, but it can also be used so that other systems access the data.